 A medieval tapestry in one of the churches

-We sadly only had one night in Arco de la Frontera and the next morning we had to depart early for a 1.5-hour drive to Seville for our flight to Sardinia via Ryan Air.
+Sadly, we only had one night in Arcos de la Frontera, and the next morning, we had to depart early for a 1.5-hour drive to Seville.
+Our flight to Sardinia via Ryanair awaited us, marking the next chapter of our travels.